bneedhamia/LunarClock/README.md

 NOTE: This is a work in progress.
 I'm in the process of porting the project to a Sparkfun ESP8266 Thing Dev board.

-State: In the midst of porting the code to an ESP8266 Thing Dev board: it reads HM Almanac page to get the current age of the moon in days and percent of its face that is illuminated;
+State: In the midst of porting the code to an ESP8266 Thing Dev board: the parts work individually, but when the disk is turned before trying to connect to the wifi, the connection fails.
+It reads HM Almanac page to get the current age of the moon in days and percent of its face that is illuminated;
 it used to turn an AdaFruit 28BYJ-48 12V stepper motor in half-step mode;
-; the state machine to run the whole thing is defined and partially implemented.
-The code to position the wheel based on the opto-interrupter is in place, and is awaiting the mechanical design and the circuit port to ESP8266 Thing Dev board.
+; the state machine to run the whole thing is defined and partially implemented, awaiting the mechanical design.

 Next steps: Complete the port to ESP8266; start sketching the rest of the to-be-laser-cut mechanical parts;
 finish writing the state machine code, to retry wifi failures and query the site once every day.